Tablet (pharmacy): Manufacture of the tablets

 Whatever process is used to make the tableting blend, the process of making a tablet by powder compaction is very similar.
 First, the powder is filled into the die from above.
 The mass of powder is determined by the position of the lower punch in the die, the cross-sectional area of the die, and the powder density.
 At this stage, adjustments to the tablet weight are normally made by repositioning the lower punch.
 After die filling, the upper punch is lowered into the die and the powder is uniaxially compressed to a porosity of between 5 and 20%.
-The compression can take place in one or two stages (main compression, and, sometimes, pre-compression or tamping) and for commercial production occurs very fast (500–50 mg per tablet).
+The compression can take place in one or two stages (main compression, and, sometimes, pre-compression or tamping) and for commercial production occurs very fast (500–50 ms per tablet).
 Finally, the upper punch is pulled up and out of the die (decompression), and the tablet is ejected from the die by lifting the lower punch until its upper surface is flush with the top face of the die.
 This process is repeated for each tablet.

 Common problems encountered during tablet manufacturing operations include: